becls/swish-lint/indentation.md

 With inspiration from
-[scmindent](https://github.com/ds26gte/scmindent), this code also tries to provide the same style as Emacs while making it relatively easy to add new forms.
+[scmindent](https://github.com/ds26gte/scmindent), this code also tries to provide a style similar to Emacs while making it straightforward to add new forms.
 This code does not currently provide "options" as we'd like to apply the same rules to all code.
 This may change.

 This indenter uses regular expressions to define delimiters in the file.
 This allows it to track both code and comments.
 Generally, it